Manage tags attached to images.

 |” symbol).
 This operation is powerful, but please take care as it can have a significant impact on the metadata of your images.
 The operation is aborted if the requested change causes a conflict with an existing tag.

 A quick way to organize the tag structure is to drag and drop the nodes.
 In the tree view mode, you can drag any node and drop it on top of any other node.
 The first node and its descendants, if any, become descendants of the second node.
-Dragging over a node automatically opens that node.
+Dragging over a node automatically opens that node (to avoid opening a node, drag over the node selection indicator instead).
 To place a node at the root level, drag it onto the top of the tagging window.
 If the requested change causes a conflict with an existing tag, the operation is aborted.

 There are a number of ways to attach an existing tag to a group of selected images: